-First-Year Profile-Fall 2008 In 2008, The Cooper Union received 3,055 first-year applications; 283 students were admitted (9 percent) and 206 of those students accepted our offer (73 percent).
-The School of Architecture received 735 applications; 26 students were admitted (four percent) and 25 of those accepted our offer (96 percent).
-The School of Art received 1,393 applications; 69 students were admitted (five percent) and 63 of those students accepted our offer (91 percent).
-The School of Engineering received 927 applications; 188 students were admitted (20 percent) and 118 of those students accepted our offer (63 percent).
+First-Year Profile-Fall 2009 In 2009, The Cooper Union received 3,387 first-year applications; 249 students were admitted (7 percent) and 193 of those students accepted our offer (78 percent).
+The School of Architecture received 766 applications; 22 students were admitted (three percent) and 21 of those accepted our offer (95 percent).
+The School of Art received 1,524 applications; 67 students were admitted (four percent) and 65 of those students accepted our offer (97 percent).
+The School of Engineering received 1097 applications; 160 students were admitted (15 percent) and 107 of those students accepted our offer (67 percent).

-Geographically, 44 percent of the first-year architecture students lived in New York State; 40 percent of the first-year art students lived in New York State; and 60 percent of the first-year engineering students lived in New York State.
-In all, 52 percent of all Cooper Union first-year students came from New York State.
+Geographically, 38 percent of the first-year architecture students lived in New York State; 25 percent of the first-year art students lived in New York State; and 66 percent of the first-year engineering students lived in New York State.
+In all, 50 percent of all Cooper Union first-year students came from New York State.

-Twenty-five percent of all Cooper Union first-year students are Asian; 14 percent are African American, Caribbean or Latino; 2 percent are Native American; 12 percent are international students; and 42 percent are Caucasian, non-Latino.
-Thirty-five percent of all Cooper Union first-year students are women.
+Twenty-six percent of all Cooper Union first-year students are Asian; 17 percent are African American, Caribbean or Latino; 1 percent are Native American; 13 percent are international students; and 42 percent are Caucasian, non-Latino.
+Thirty-six percent of all Cooper Union first-year students are women.

 Please Note: SAT or ACT scores do not significantly enter the decision-making process of the School of Art but are important ingredients of the architecture and engineering admissions criteria.

-The middle 50 percent of the architecture freshmen scored a high school average between 89 and 93 and SATs between 1210 and 1380.
-The middle 50 percent of the art freshmen scored a high school average between 85 and 94 and SATs between 1130 and 1350.
-The middle 50 percent of the engineering freshmen scored a high school average between 94 and 98 and SATs between 1370 and 1510.
+The middle 50 percent of the architecture freshmen scored a high school average between 85 and 92 and SATs between 1170 and 1370.
+The middle 50 percent of the art freshmen scored a high school average between 80 and 93 and SATs between 1050 and 1270.
+The middle 50 percent of the engineering freshmen scored a high school average between 94 and 98 and SATs between 1380 and 1510.

-Retention and Graduation Rate Eighty-two percent of the fall 2007 School of Architecture first-year students returned for fall 2008 and 82 percent of first-year students entering the School of Architecture in fall 2002 graduated within six years.
+Retention and Graduation Rate Ninety percent of the fall 2008 School of Architecture first-year students returned for fall 2009 and 83 percent of first-year students entering the School of Architecture in fall 2003 graduated within six years.
 Architecture students may expand their professional options with outside experience (foreign or domestic) for up to one year during their course of study at The Cooper Union.
-Ninety-five percent of the fall 2007 School of Art first-year students returned for the fall 2008 and 94 percent of first-year students entering the School of Art in fall 2003 graduated within five years.
-Ninety-three percent of the fall 2007
+Ninety-three percent of the fall 2008 School of Art first-year students returned for the fall 2009 and 94 percent of first-year students entering the School of Art in fall 2004 graduated within five years.
+Ninety-six percent of the fall 2008.
+School of Engineering first-year students returned for fall 2009 exam)Admission decisions will be made in early April; candidates are expected to reply before May 1, the candidate's reply date.

-7 Including calculus.
+7 Including calculus

-School of Engineering first-year students returned for fall 2008 and 83 percent of first-year students entering the School of Engineering in fall 2003 graduated within five years.
+and 89 percent of first-year students entering the School of Engineering in fall 2004 graduated within five years.